Climate Jargon

 Bunker fuel: Thick, heavy, inexpensive oil burned in ship engines

-Cap and trade: When governments put a declining cap on greenhouse gas emissions, then companies buy and sell allowances under that cap
+Cap and trade: When governments put a declining cap on greenhouse gases, then companies buy and sell allowances under that cap

 Capacity factor: Ratio of energy produced over potential, 100% or less